410735038/Pyramid-Adventures/README.md

 # Pyramid-Adventures

 This project is my MOST college student research project 2021.
-And the related resource will be upload after this project done.
+And the related resource will be upload after this project done(2022/3/31).

 ## Why I design this game?
 This game is based on **TAM** and **Cognitive Load Theory**, I propose one integrated model to test how this game impact students to learn Pythagorean theorem/ Pythagoras' theorem(畢氏定理).